Belize Travel Tips for Cruise and Hotel Visitors

 Tourism / When to Go

-U.S. and Canadian citizens require a passport if they are stopover visitors.
+U.S. and Canadian citizens require a passport if they are overnight hotel visitors.
 Cruise visitors need their ship ID to exit and re-enter the ship.

-March is the most popular month followed by December and February.
-The least popular months are October and then September, the CTO says.
+March is the most popular month for visitors followed by December and February.
+The least popular months are October and then September, the Caribbean Tourism Organization reports.
 They are the two worst months of the Caribbean hurricane season.

 Belize Weather